leoafarias/ack/README.md

 ```
 #### Working with Limited LLM OpenAPI Support

-> **Important**: When working with LLMs that have limited OpenAPI support, ACK allows you to inject schema instructions directly into prompts while maintaining JSON response validation.
+**Important**: When using LLMs with limited OpenAPI support, ACK lets you add schema instructions directly into prompts while keeping JSON response validation.
+Some LLM providers let you ensure the response is valid JSON even without a schema.
+This might work better for you.

 ```dart
 final schema = Ack.object(